Yeet-v1/Colormap-Data-Extraction/README.md

-# Colormap-Reconstruction
+# Colormap Data Extraction

-It is not the rare case to encounter colormaps created with certain values.
-Sometimes values of these colormaps is required.
-This repository is devoted to produce successful solutions to this problem.
+It is not the rare case to encounter colormaps created with certain data.
+Sometimes values of these colormaps are required.

+This repository involves projects about extracting these data from a colormap.